vitormhenrique/OctoPrint-Enclosure/README.md

 Find the plugin useful?
 Buy me a coffee [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/VitorHenrique/2)

+# THIS PLUGIN IS DEPRACATED!
+I'm moving away from it, and when ready the replacement plugin would be here: https://github.com/vitormhenrique/OctoPrint-Enclosure-V2

 # Before opening an issue...

 Check the [troubleshooting guide](https://github.com/vitormhenrique/OctoPrint-Enclosure/wiki/Troubleshooting-Guide).
 Issues with no log, no print screen *will be closed* until the necessary documentation is available.